cvarma2311/workflow-automation-stack/ansible_swarm_setup/HOW_TO_RUN.md

 4.  **Verify Prefect Work Pool:**
     - In the Prefect UI, go to the **Work Pools** page.
-    - You should see the `my-docker-pool` already created and the agents connected to it, ready for work.
+    - You should see the `my-docker-pool` already created and the workers connected to it, ready for work.

 Your deployment is now complete and fully automated.